Raythonic/watiba/README.md

 <div id="promise-tree"/>

 #### The Promise Tree
-Each _spawn_ issued inserts its promise object into a _promise tree_.
-The outermost _spawn_ will generate the root promise, and each inner _spawn_ generates its children.
-There's no defined boundry that limits how far it can nest other than available computer resources.

- _wait_ only applies
-to the promise on which it is called, and is how it differs from _join_.  _wait_ does not consider any other promise state but the one it's called for, whereas _join_ considers the one it's called for **and** anything below it in the tree.
+Each _spawn_ issued inserts its promise object into the promise tree.
+The outermost _spawn_ will generate the root promise and each inner _spawn_ will be among its children.
+There's no limit to how far it can nest.  _wait_ only applies to the promise on which it is called and is how it is different than _join_.  _wait_ does not consider any other promise state but the one it's called for, whereas _join_ considers the one it's called for **and** anything below it in the tree.

-The promise tree can be printed with the ```dump_tree()``` method on any promise object.
-This method is intended for diagnostic purposes when it must be determined why spawned commands hang.  ```dump_tree(subtree)``` accepts a subtree promise as an argument.
+The promise tree can be printed with the ```dump_tree()``` method on the promise.
+This method is intended for diagnostic purposes where it must be determined why spawned commands hung.  ```dump_tree(subtree)``` accepts a subtree promise as an argument.
 If no arguments are passed, ```dump_tree()``` dumps from the root promise on down.
 ```
 # Simple example with no child promises